lgbt-foundation/whitepaper/whitepaper.md

 As part of our ongoing research and development efforts, the LGBT Foundation and each of its partners are evaluating a hybrid architecture (off-chain/on-chain solution) to support fast transaction execution required by an increasing volume of transactions, while preserving a sufficient degree of decentralization.
 Furthermore, we are constantly observing the advancements made by all major blockchain infrastructure providers to use the right technology for each one of our key purposes.

 This white paper focuses on the issues that the LGBT Foundation strives to solve.
 A paper with further details exploring the exact technical solution will be released separately and with the input of the crypto community.
-Afterwards, the source code and APIs will be publicly available on github.
+The token source code and APIs will be publicly available on github and will be subjected to rigorous testing and external audits.

 However, the LGBT Foundation believes that the currently available technical infrastructure is sufficient to solve the following issues.